its-me-dineo/its-me-dineo.github.io/docs/TLDR.md

 Personalized guidelines.

 - "Unlimited" revisions.
+-

 Basic guidelines.

 - I can refuse any commission.
+- I can refuse to continue work.
-    - I can refuse any commission for any reason.
+- I can refuse to revisit previous work.
-    - You can
+- I can refuse any type of payment.
+- I have ownership of work produced.
+- You will be sent updates, asked for feedback, and sent a full resolution final file.

+# Ownership

+I own the work I create.
+I should be credited in the same post of where the content I created is posted.
+Preferred credit is "Edited: @dinospond on Twitter".

+When you buy my work.
+You are paying to create my work and buying rights to post my work.
+You lose rights to your bought product if content is posted maliciously.
+Including but not limited to, to target, harass, or bully people or persons.

 # Commissions